-n emission bCi/m2/s) 0.1 pCi/m2/s (4) 0.1 pCi/m2/s (4) 1 The first and third performance measures are performance objectives directly from Order DOE 5820.2A.
+n emission oCi/m2/s) 0.1 pCi/m2/s (4) 0.1 pCi/m2/s (4) 1 The first and third performance measures are performance objectives directly from Order DOE 5820.2A.
 The second performance measure was imposed by the site to evaluate compliance with State groundwater limits.
 The fourth performance measure is used in this review for radon emission.
 2 Results of analyses relative to the all pathways dose limit are inferred based on the calculated drinking water dose and the relative significance of other pathways.
 3 A conservative, bounding analysis of the dose to an intruder residing 15 cm above saltstone resulted in a maximum dose of 10 mrem/yr.
 Dose to an offsite receptor would be orders of magnitude less.
-4 A single analysis for radon flux at the surface of saltstone was performed.
-The condition of the saltstone is inconsequential to the analysis.
+4 for radon flux at the sur ndition of the saltstone face of saltstone was is inconsequential to the